animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-In addition to creating indexes up front as `Index` bean definitions are processed by Spring Data for Apache Geode on Spring container initialization, you may also define all of your application indexes prior to creating them by using the `define` attribute, as follows:
+In addition to creating indexes up front as `Index` bean definitions are processed by Spring Data for GemFire on Spring container initialization, you may also define all of your application indexes prior to creating them by using the `define` attribute, as follows: